-The government currently maintains the "step-by-step" gradual lockdown relief program in force since March 2020.
-This includes five stages ranging from quarantine to advance re-opening, based on a formula that combines factors, such as, new cases per capita in a given area, size of the elderly and vulnerable population and access to medical care, among others.
+The government currently maintains a "step-by-step" gradual lockdown relief program in force since March 2020.
+This includes five stages ranging from quarantine to advance re-opening, based on a formula that combines several factors, including new cases per capita in each administrative area, size of the elderly and vulnerable population and access to medical care the relevant area.
 Depending on the results of these health and safety guidelines and criteria, the government may allow each district or region to gradually advance to the full re-opening stage or re-impose lockdowns or quarantines.

-As of January 4, 2021, 12.5% of the population was subject to restricted mobility under this program and the stringency index (a composite measure based on nine response indicators including school closures, workplace closures, and travel bans) stood at 79.17, compared to 10.4% of the population and stringency index of 73.15 as of March 31, 2020.
+On July 8, 2021, the President of the Republic announced an update of the "step-by-step" program, which came into effect as of July 15, granting more freedom of movement to vaccinated people, such as allowing them to attend gyms, restaurants and other public spaces, both open and closed.
+As of July 19, 2021, 2.3% of the population was subject to restricted mobility under this program and the stringency index (a composite measure based on nine response indicators including school closures, workplace closures, and travel bans) as of July 4, 2021 stood at 84.7.